 - Broaden your understanding of influence and authority in leadership.

-- Practice problem solving and applying leadership skills to create change.
+- Practice problem solving and applying leadership skills to create change and innovation.

 - Develop the intercultural skills that are essential for a global career.